24V Wire Size Calculator

 The factor of 2 disappears, as three-phase systems don't possess a return cable.

-- The result given by the three-phase formula accounts for the area of only one cable.
+- The result given by the three-phase formula accounts for the area of only one wire.
 Therefore, you'll need three wires of that size to build your three-phase cable.

 - This 24V wire size calculator has the three-phase system option enabled, but, for most applications, 24 V systems will work in DC or AC single-phase.

-- For source voltages greater than 50 V, if L<16 m, this calculator assumes a distance of 16 m so that for small lengths, the wire doesn't result in excessively tiny sizes.
+- For source voltages of more than 50 V, if L<16 m, this calculator assumes a distance of 16 m so that the wire doesn't result in excessively tiny sizes for small lengths.

 - V is the voltage drop, not the source voltage magnitude.